-Rail Grinding

-- → To maintain operational performance and prevent insidious decline, undertake a program of rail grinding on a 5-year cycle. - → To achieve extension of life benefits, the Track Department has developed a rail grinding program for this plan period based on the 5-year cycle.

-Capital Replacement

-The NEC mainline is the busiest railroad in North America.
-In 2021, Acela service frequency is planned to increase with service possibly running at 30-minute intervals.
-Scheduled frequencies which will result in a decreased opportunity to do any track work on the main line.
-Track access is therefore a significant constraint to implementing the lifecycle management strategies below.
-With that in mind, an amended work package strategy is proposed that makes more efficient use of track access.
-This includes the following strategies:

-- The replacement of the entire track system if more than two primary assets (rail, ties or ballast) are within 10 years of their useful life benchmark. - Extension of the length of planned track system renewal should other sections within the vicinity be within 10 years of their useful life benchmark. - Improve coordination with Communications and Signals by upgrading symbiotic components simultaneously, such as head timbers or turnout renewals with switch machine and other devices.
-This will ensure that multiple track occupancies are avoided.

-Concrete Ties

-→ To achieve SOGR and maintain operational performance, concrete ties plan to be replaced every 60 years on all off corridor running rail in track class 1-4, depending on traffic usage and track class.

-- → To achieve SOGR and maintain operational performance, concrete ties will be replaced every 45 years on all tangent running rail in track class 5-8. - → To achieve SOGR and maintain operational performance, concrete ties will be replaced every 45 years on all curved running rail in track class 5-8. - → To maintain operational performance, defective Rocla concrete ties will be replaced as part of an on-going effort based on conditions found during track inspections.

-→ A program of concrete tie replacement is introduced through this plan period.
+Rail Grinding Track Class 6-8: → To maintain operational performance and prevent insidious decline, undertake a program of rail grinding on a 5-year cycle. → To achieve extension of life benefits, the Track Department has developed a rail grinding program for this plan period based on the 5-year cycle. conditions, which e is the busiest railroad in North America.
+Scheduled f n will result in a decreased or inconsistent opportunit frequencies are fluctuating with demand and COVID-19 pandemic y to do track work on the main line.
+Track access is therefore a proposed that m → The replacen benchmark. → Extension of benchmark. → Improve coordination akes more efficient use of track access.
+This includes nent of the entire track system if more than two prim the length of planned track system renewal should of ary assets (rail, ties, or ballast) are within 10 years of their useful life ther sections within the vicinity be within 10 years of their useful life ding symbiotic components simultaneously, such as head timbers or Concrete Ties Track class 1-4: → To achieve SOGR and maintain operational performance, concrete ties plan to be replaced every 60 years on all off corridor running rail in track class 1-4, depending on traffic usage and track class.
+Track class 5-8: → To achieve SOGR and maintain operational performance, concrete ties will be replaced every 45 years on all tangent running rail in track class 5-8. → To achieve SOGR and maintain operational performance, concrete ties will be replaced every 45 years on all tangent running rail in track class 5-8. → To achieve SOGR and maintain operational performance, concrete ties will be replaced every 45 years on all curved running rail in track class 5-8. → To maintain operational performance, defective Rocla concrete ties will be replaced Track class 1-4: → A program of concrete tie replacement is introduced through this plan period.
 To manage the backlog of renewals and provide a levelled work program, delivery of the work bank is spread over a 10-year period.

-- → A program of concrete tie replacement is introduced through this plan period.
-To manage the backlog of renewals and provide a levelled work program, delivery of the work bank is spread over a 10-year period. - → For efficient use of track access, replacement of concrete ties will coincide with rail renewal if rails are life expired within 10 years of planned work.
+Track class 5-8: → A program of concrete tie replacement is introduced through this plan period.
+To manage the backlog of renewals and provide a levelled work program, delivery of the work bank is spread over a 10-year period. → For efficient use of track access, replacement of concrete ties will coincide with rail renewal if rails are life expired within 10 years of planned work.

-Wood Ties